wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Flat

-The `flat()` method in JavaScript creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.
+The `flat()` method creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.

 ```javascript
 let nestedArray = [1, 2, [3, 4]];